koppi/alsa-midi-latency-test/README.md

  * https://codeberg.org/rtcqs/rtcqs

-   rtcqs is a Python utility to analyze your system and detect possible bottlenecks that could have a negative impact on the performance of your system when working with Linux™ audio.
+   rtcqs is a Python utility to analyze your system and detect possible bottlenecks that could have a negative impact on the performance of your system when working with Linux© audio.

 ## Thanks to